jrbinks/rancid-mellanox/README.md

 # Note On Secrets

-The output of `show running-config` obfusticates most secrets (apart from SNMP v2 community strings, which never seem to be protected.)
+The output of `show running-config` obfusticates most secrets (apart from SNMP v2 community strings, which never seem to be protected).
 Such lines with secrets are commented out, and have asterisks inserted in place of the secret.

-The output of `show running-config expanded` exposes some secrets like encrypted user passwords, if the login user has the `admin` capability (but not if they have `monitor` capability).
+The output of `show running-config expanded` exposes some secrets like encrypted user passwords, if the login user has the `admin` capability, but not if they have `monitor` capability).

 Either way, the usual rancid variables (e.g. `FILTER_PWDS` and `NOCOMSTR`) will be honoured, and if set appropriately will attempt to remove any secrets which are displayed.

-Curiously, the line `# boot bootmgr password 7 ********` which appears in the `show running-config` output disappears entirely with ` `show running-config expanded`.
+Curiously, the line `# boot bootmgr password 7 ********` which appears in the `show running-config` output disappears entirely with `show running-config expanded`.

 # Caveats and Issues